-Our effective tax rates were 41.8% and 0.0% for the three months ended March 31, 2022 and 2021, respectively.
-The effective tax rate for the three months ended March 31, 2022 was higher than the federal and foreign statutory rates of 21% and 25%, respectively, primarily due to the mix of income between the U.S. and Belgium, the Innovation Income Deduction in Belgium, which excludes 85% of the net revenue generated from qualifying intellectual property from taxation, the taxation in the U.S. from the inclusion of foreign earnings under the Global Intangible Low-Taxed Income ("GILTI") regime, and capitalized research and development expenses under Section174 of the Internal Revenue Code.
-In addition, the Company recorded an additional \$22.3 million liability as of March 31, 2022, related to an uncertain tax position regarding the Company's allocation of revenue between Belgium and the U.S.
+The effective tax rates for the three and six months ended June 30, 2022 were higher than the federal and foreign statutory rates of 21% and 25%, respectively, primarily due to the mix of income between the U.S. and Belgium, the Innovation Income Deduction in Belgium, which excludes 85% of the net revenue generated from qualifying intellectual property from taxation, the taxation in the U.S. from the inclusion of foreign earnings under the Global Intangible Low-Taxed Income ("GILTI") regime, and capitalized research and development expenses under Section 174 of the Internal Revenue Code.
+In addition, the Company recorded an additional liability of \$3.2 million and \$25.5 million during the three and six months ended June 30, 2022, respectively, related to an uncertain tax position regarding the Company's allocation of revenue between Belgium and the U.S. During the three and six months ended June 30, 2022, the Company had accrued interest and penalties relating to uncertain tax positions of \$3.9 million, all of which was included in the unrecognized tax benefits liability in the condensed consolidated balance sheet as of June 30, 2022.